DUNE/dune-justin/docs/README.md

-This directory contains versioned copies of this documentation for the justIn workflow system.
+This directory contains versioned copies of this documentation for the justIN workflow system.
 All the files are in written in Markdown.

 For convenience, the version of the documentation from the current release branch is available as GitHub pages at